 I had a host of reservations about trying subscription food boxes like Hello Fresh.
 But much to my surprise, many of my anticipated concerns ended up being dispelled.

 With the Hello Fresh box, the meals all came with plenty of veggies which were cooked in new ways I hadn’t thought to try before.
-None of the recipes or preparation skills were hard, but the planned menus just offered different ideas that took us out of our routine.
-Even though it’s a small nudge in the right direction, having them already incorporated in a meal made a big difference in eating more vegetables.
+None of the recipes or preparation skills were hard, but the planned menus offered different ideas that took us out of our routine.
+Even though it’s a small nudge in the right direction, having them already incorporated in a meal made a big difference in helping us eat more vegetables.

-Ability to Pause ~ I typically avoid subscription services because I feel like they result in a lot of waste.
-I don’t receive what I want, when I want it.
+I typically avoid subscription services because I feel like they result in a lot of waste.
+I don’t receive what I want when I want it.
 I get too much when I don’t need it, or I don’t have enough and need to make an interim trip to the store.

 With Hello Fresh, however, I chose three options from a group of six.
 One of the options included the allergy category, so we ruled that out right away.
 With the other five available, I found three great options that worked well for us.
 I’ve got no complaints about flavor, taste or quality matching our needs.